theQRL/test-zond/transaction.md

 ## Estimate gas fees

-There is a command function to estimate the gas fees of a transaction, returns gas in .
+There is a command function to estimate the gas fees of a transaction

 > Change the to/from addresses and the amount.